-- As we mentioned yesterday, Shell has entered negotiations with São Tomé and Príncipe for an interest in offshore blocks. - BP and Kosmos Energy have begun environmental studies off São Tomé and Príncipe. - OPEC member Republic of Congo plans to offer blocks onshore and offshore. - Cairn Energy is active in Senegal. - ExxonMobil has made moves in western and southern Africa.
+- As we mentioned yesterday, Shell has entered negotiations with São Tomé and Príncipe for an interest in offshore blocks. - BP and Kosmos Energy have begun environmental studies off São Tomé and Príncipe. - OPEC member Republic of Congo plans to offer blocks onshore and offshore. - · Cairn Energy is active in Senegal. - ExxonMobil has made moves in western and southern Africa. - Total and Eni are reportedly close to oil and gas production sharing deals in Ivory Coast.

 5. The headlines grabbing our attention

-THE DEPARTMENT OF THE CONTROL OF THE

 Lightsource BP solar panels

 UK renewable energy capacity surpasses fossil fuels for first time.
-Capacity solar, biomass and hydropower reached 41.9GW, exceeding the 4 capacity of coal, gas and oil-fired power plants.
+Capacity of wind, solar, biomass and hydropower reached 41.9GW, exceeding the 41.2GW capacity of coal, gas and oil-fired power plants.
 (The UK Guardian)